 I highly suggest that you test on the actual hardware regularly

 so you don't go too far down a development path that wont work for the

 final deployment.
-In the lab, there is one VIVE in the main lab, and one
+In the lab, there is one VIVE in the main lab, and

-platforms.
-You should start with the Personal Unity Installer, and have
+You should stick with Unity version 2018.2 for now so you are compatible across various platforms.
+You should start with the Personal Unity Installer, and have it install:

-grading all of the projects on a windows PC in
+will be presenting and grading all of the projects on the windows PC in

-the lab.
-If you are on a

-non-windows machine and forget to install the Windows
+the classroom.
+If you are on OS-X and forget to install the Windows

-installed at the same time in different
+multiple versions of Unity installed at the same time in different

 different classes or projects.